LaureZanna/website/content/home/about.md

 numerical simulations.
-Recently, I have worked on a wide range of topics including ocean redistribution of heat under climate change, regional sea level rise, air-sea coupling and predictability in mid-latitudes, ocean turbulence in climate models.
+Recently, I have worked on a wide range of topics including ocean redistribution of heat under climate change, regional sea level rise, air-sea coupling and predictability in mid-latitudes, and ocean turbulence in climate models.